 There is an urgent need for a food system that will sustain the world’s people both now and for future generations.
-It is widely cited that agricultural production will need to increase 70% to feed the global population of 9 billion expected by 2050.
+Agricultural production will need to increase 70% to feed the global population of 9 billion expected by 2050.
 Moreover, as a result of unfair trade, production and distribution practices, today’s food system fails to provide equitable access to nutrition for nearly one in seven people.
-The situation is exacerbated by the impact of climate change, which has produced increased flooding, more frequent and enduring droughts and pollution.
-How businesses respond to these growing pressures on our world’s food supply will determine whether hunger and poverty are eradicated or soar to new heights.
+The situation is exacerbated by the impact of climate change, which has produced increased flooding, and more frequent and enduring droughts.
+In addition, An unprecedented number of people around the world have resorted to food banks for emergency supplies since the COVID19 pandemic triggered widespread layoffs.

 Featured ICCR Initiatives

 Calling for Increased Covid-19 Protections for Meat Workers.
 In May of 2020, ICCR released a joint statement endorsed by 118 institutions with $2.3 trillion USD in combined assets that highlighted risks to workers in the meat sector due to the COVID19 pandemic, and contained specific recommendations to help safeguard all stakeholders, workers, and their families and communities.
 Our recommendations include:

 - Enforce physical distancing and reduce line speed;

 - Provide wage increases to reflect the increased risks to workers, and full paid sick-leave for all workers who test positive for the virus;

 - Support worker’s rights to freedom of association and collective bargaining;